bschousek/home-assistant.github.io/source/getting-started/configuration.markdown

  - You will be able to click the "OPEN WEB UI" link to open the Web UI on a new window
  - Type your username and password that you recently save

 Time for the first practice with the configurator.
-Add the following to `configuration.yaml` file to add a link to the Configurator in the sidebar:
+Within the configurator open the file `configuration.yaml` by browsing the filesystem using the folder icon on the upper left.
+Add the following to `configuration.yaml` to add a link to the Configurator in the sidebar:

 ```yaml
 panel_iframe: